-If the activity is necessary, the Designated Person must also believe that the activity is proportionate to what is sought to be achieved by carrying it out.
-This involves balancing the intrusiveness of the activity against the need for the activity in operational terms.
+Such considerations involve balancing the intrusiveness of the activity on the target and others, against the need for the activity in operational terms.
 The activity will not be proportionate if it is excessive in the particular circumstances or if the information sought could reasonably be obtained by less intrusive means.
 Any activity must be carefully managed to meet the objective in question and must not be arbitrary or unfair.